737/sun.js/README.md

 Sun.js Preview
 ==============

-Sun.js is a utility-belt library for JavaScript.And it will always constantly review and update.For Your Information.
+Sun.js is a utility-belt library for JavaScript.And it will always constantly review and update.For Your Information.:sunglasses:

 ### About namespace